b-walls/UEBA-Spam-Email-Classification/README.md

 - **Feature Engineering**: Feature engineering process is documented within notebook.
 - **Text Cleaning**: Comprehensive text cleaning procedures, including removing special characters, stop-word removal, and lemmatization, are implemented.
+- **Sentiment Analysis**: Additionally, a pre-tuned sentiment analysis model was used to gain extra insights into the emails.
+This model is sourced from a [Hugging Face post](https://huggingface.co/cardiffnlp/twitter-roberta-base-sentiment-latest) and provides sentiment scores for the emails.

 Given the computational complexity and the volume of semi-raw data, the data preparation tasks are separated from the main project.
 This separation facilitates easier data management and storage, ensuring the data is ready for model training and testing.

-- **Sentiment Analysis**

-Additionally, a pre-tuned sentiment analysis model was used to gain extra insights into the emails.
-This model is sourced from a [Hugging Face post](https://huggingface.co/cardiffnlp/twitter-roberta-base-sentiment-latest) and provides sentiment scores for the email texts.

 ## How to Use